The Breww Basics

-Scanner Container Assignment Box on Breww and scan the
+Scanner Assignment button on Breww and

-barcode.
+the scanner data into Breww (how the scanner transmits depends on your scanner).
 The box should fill with the scanner data.
 Then click

-Deliveries and Collections.
+Assign.
 This will then automatically assign each Cask or Keg to each delivery.

 When your deliveries are ready to leave the Brewery to be delivered, click